monking/punch/README.md

 function of your current shell session, rather than a script with its own session scope.
 This is the reason for doing `source punch.sh` once rather than putting `punch.sh` in your `PATH`.

-`punch` rounds all times down to the minute when printing sums, so that the individual sums in a report may not add up exactly to the total shown.
-The larger number will always be the more accurate.